microsoft/azure-pipelines-extensions/Extensions/Terraform/Src/Tasks/TerraformTaskV1/README.md

 	- aws
 	- gcp

+- **Terraform Path\*:** Path containing the Terraform executable.
+If no path is provided the system will attempt to find the terraform executable.

 - **Command\*:** Select the terraform command to execute.
 Currently, the following commands are supported:
 	- init
     - validate